Does Online Dating Even Work?

 Long-form online dating sites are more traditional and have longer profiles with more text.
 They’re desktop-centric, though many now have mobile apps.

-Here are the long-form dating sites we recommend for introverted men:
+Here are the long-form dating websites we recommend for introverted men:

 The site: OkCupid.com

 What it is: Long-form dating site that shows potential compatibility or incompatibility with other uses as a percentage.
 Based on your responses to a series of compatibility questions, OkCupid will show you a percentage rating for each potential match that you score well with.
 “Liking” someone’s profile is a function that allows you to establish if you’re a good match with someone before you send the initial message.

 Logistics: Free or paid premium version.
 No Facebook required for this app.